-Mizu by Sankyodai - Amazing and Affordable Japanese Omakase in Bangkok
+Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Skillful chef carefully slicing a big piece of tuna